ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

       0 - No
       1 - Yes (default)

-pre:funcnonlinear (funcnonlinear)
+pre:funcnonlinear (funcnonlinear, global)
-      This attribute controls how general functions with their constraint's or objective's .funcnonlinear suffix set to -1 are treated:
+      Controls how general functions with their constraint's or objective's suffix .funcnonlinear or, if not available, .global unset (or set to 0) are treated (ATTENTION: different meaning than Gurobi FuncNonLinear parameter and attribute):

-      -1 - Default (Gurobi 11: piecewise-linear approximation)
+      -1 - Piecewise-linear approximation
-      0  - Piecewise-linear approximation
+      0  - Automatic (default)
       1  - Treated as nonlinear functions

+      Suffix values mean the same.

 pre:funcpieceerror (funcpieceerror)
       For 'funcpieces=-1' or -2, this option provides the maximum allowed